-The Ag in Motion Innovations Program celebrates the latest innovations in the Saskatchewan agriculture industry.
+The Ag in Motion Innovations Program presented by TD Canada Trust, celebrates the latest innovations in the Saskatchewan agriculture industry.
 Ag in Motion, in partnership with SREDA, is pleased to recognize four agriculture companies with the following Innovation Awards:

 Plant and Soil Science: A new technology to help with disease prevention/diagnosis or increase plant quality/yield.

 Animal & Livestock: A new technology to assists in the health and well-being of livestock animals.